 Kelly B. Walton is responsible for administering teaching evaluations each semester, coordinating class and charter day, commencement and convocation awards, maintains master list of faculty offices and carrels, assists Associate Dean Pellman and faculty in searches and processes recruiting expenditures, maintains Associate Dean Pellman's calendar, and maintains reappointment/tenure/promotion files.

-Tami Stevens provides a broad range of support for the Dean of Faculty office to include, maintaining Dean Gentry’s calendar, administering the College Speaker budget, scheduling and preparing agendas for Academic Council meetings and other faculty committee meetings, coordinating annual student travel awards and faculty awards, ordering supplies, filing, and serving as the initial contact for all visitors to Buttrick Hall.
+Tami Stevens provides a broad range of support for the Dean of Faculty office to include, maintaining Dean Gentry’s calendar, administering the College Speaker budget, scheduling and preparing agendas for Academic Council meetings and other faculty committee meetings, coordinating annual student travel awards and faculty awards and serving as the initial contact for all visitors to Buttrick Hall.